 Sleepiness can attribute to crashes, not matter what time of day it is.
-This weekend (11/6) in Colorado clocks will be set back an hour, below we will outline some factors that attribute to drowsy driving and tips on how to drive alert.
+For the Fall time change, Colorado clocks will be set back an hour.
+Below we will outline some factors that attribute to drowsy driving and tips on how to drive alert.

 Crashes that occur due to drowsy driving happen most frequently between midnight (12 a.m.) and 6 a.m., or in the late afternoon.
 At these times of the day there is a dip in the circadian rhythm (the body's internal clock that regulates sleep) that people experience (NHTSA, "Drowsy Driving").